Planning for the Unexpected: How to Protect Your Business from Downtime

 Meet SLAs to Avoid the Uptime Funk with an MFT Platform

-With Enhanced File TransferTM (EFTTM) with High Availability, you can reduce your downtime risks and meet your SLAs, achieving an enhanced throughput that allows for a collective MFT environment to efficiently use available resources.
-EFT with HA helps you protect your critical business processes and ensure that your crucial file transfer systems are “always on.”
+With Globalscape EFT (Enhanced File TransferTM) with High Availability (HA), you can reduce your downtime risks and meet your SLAs, achieving an enhanced throughput.
+This allows for a collective MFT environment to efficiently use available resources.
+High Availability helps you protect your critical business processes and ensure that your crucial file transfer systems are “always on.”
 Your employees, customers and business partners can experience seamless availability of critical applications and information, even during periods of uncertainty or crisis.

-How to Achieve High Availability with EFT Enterprise
+How to Achieve High Availability with Globalscape EFT

-EFT Enterprise’s active-active clustering provides high availability using multiple instances of EFT and a load balancer for non-stop availability of your network.
-And unlike active-passive failover clusters, all of the nodes in EFT Enterprise’s active-active deployment are put to work in production—with no standby hardware, and no clustering software.
+Globalscape EFT's active-active clustering provides high availability using multiple instances of EFT and a load balancer for non-stop availability of your network.
+And unlike active-passive failover clusters, all of the nodes in Globalscape EFT’s active-active deployment are put to work in production—with no standby hardware, and no clustering software.

-EFT with HA means that you can achieve the following:
+Globalscape EFT with High Availability means that you can achieve the following:

 - Maintain availability through any planned or unplanned outage

-- Increase network stability and flexibility by implementing multiple nodes of EFT Enterprise for load balancing
+- Increase network stability and flexibility by implementing multiple nodes of Globalscape EFT for load balancing

-- Meet important SLAs with enhanced throughput by deploying multiple nodes of EFT Enterprise to allow the collective EFT environment to efficiently use available resources
+- Meet important SLAs with enhanced throughput by deploying multiple nodes of Globalscape EFT to allow the collective environment to efficiently use available resources

 - Improve scalability with the ability to share common configurations across nodes, eliminating the challenge of having multiple servers set up with different configurations

 Meet your SLAs with EFT with High Availability today!
-Download a trial version of EFT Enterprise to get started.
+Download a trial version of Globalscape EFT to get started.